AureumChaos/LEAP/README.md

 much of this.

 I've now upgraded the entire library to Python 3, and almost all of it works.
+It still works in Python 2 as well.
 I haven't touched Paul Wiegand's code in the Coevolution directory though, so I doubt that it even works at all.

 Just to get a flavor for how the library works, I offer this simple GA: